What is your “To do list”: A queue, a stack, or a priority queue?

 How do I handle a request that is pushed compared to a request that is pulled when I’m ready to process the request?

 As managers, we make requests of our employees often so that we can focus on other tasks.
-We rely on our employees to process the request, assign it a priority and implement it when it’s the highest priority item left in their queue.
+We rely on our employees or service providers to process the request, assign it a priority and implement it when it’s the highest priority item left in their queue.
 We should assign it a priority when we make the request but assigning it a priority is a tiring and exhausting process that requires more time from us.

 - If my manager sent the request on Slack, then the task must be Urgent;